ELIXIR-IIB-training/MLB2017/README.md

 Differential network analysis -- co-expression networks, graph comparison, community detection: theory and examples in R/Python, visualization by the igraph library and use of the ReNette web interface.

-Prerequisites: basics of R, Python, \*nix (Unix or Linux) shell.
+### Prerequisites: basics of R, Python, \*nix (Unix or Linux) shell.
 Basic statistical knowledge

-Instructors: Giuseppe Jurman (Fondazione Bruno Kessler, Trento, IT), Marco Chierici (Fondazione Bruno Kessler, Trento, IT), Davide Albanese (Fondazione E. Mach, Trento, IT), Pietro Franceschi (Fondazione E. Mach, Trento, IT), Marco Moretto (Fondazione E. Mach, Trento, IT), Paolo Sonego (Fondazione E. Mach, Trento, IT), Samantha Riccadonna (Fondazione E. Mach, Trento, IT).
+### Instructors
+- Fondazione Bruno Kessler, Trento, IT
+.. -  Giuseppe Jurman
+.. -  Marco Chierici

+- Fondazione E. Mach, Trento, IT
+.. -  Davide Albanese
+.. - Pietro Franceschi
+.. - Marco Moretto
+.. - Paolo Sonego
+.. - Samantha Riccadonna

 The course will be highly interactive and the students will continuously put theory into practice while learning.
 By the end of the course, the participants will ... .
 Basic Unix/Linux skills is a requirement.